Complex ecological communities and the emergence of island species area relationships: Discussion

-Another study from islands that lie 5 to 300 miles from New Guinea, found a power-law SAR \citep{diamond1972biogeographic}.
+Another study from islands that lie 5 to 300 miles from New Guinea, found a power-law SAR (\cite{diamond1972biogeographic}).
 Considering that these islands lie closer to the `source' island of New Guinea, the immigration rates are likely to be higher than those for the Solomon Archipelago.
 This lends support to our theoretical results on the incidence of power-law SARs for higher immigration levels.
-The power-law SAR in \citet{diamond1972biogeographic} excludes islands whose avifaunas have not reached equilibrium.
-These are recolonized volcanic islands and islands that have undergone overall size contraction or modification of connecting land-bridges in the past c.
-10,000 years.
-This highlights the importance of selecting only those areas where assembled communities have reached stable equilibrium.